 More of a digital person?
 The Magnificat App is currently free to help all those unable to attend Mass.
 The UK edition is available on Android and on iOS.
 Meanwhile, Universalis is a great purchase if you can afford it as it contains Mass readings, Lectio Divina, and the Divine Office in full.
 It costs £10.99 to buy.
 Available on Android and iOS.

 Spend time meditating on the Sunday Mass readings and discerning what God might be telling you through them, using Lectio Divina an ancient method of prayer.
 There are great resources on how to do this, such as this a helpful video, and this written guide on IgnatianSpirituality.com, and our own our Lectio Divina booklet.

-Watch a video of a priest preaching on the day’s Gospel
+Watch or read a homily on the Sunday Gospel

 Mark the Lord’s day